ChristopherHoffman/3d-print-log-cura-plugin/README.md

 This will only prepopulate the form, no information is saved until you save the form in 3D Print Log.

+## Settings

+What settings that are logged can be modified through the `Extensions -> 3D Print Log -> Configure Settings to Log` menu option.
+Here you can select what settings will be sent to 3D Print Log.

 ## Contributing

 Want to contribute?
 Feel free to create issues and pull requests!
 Or leave feedback directly at [3D Print Log's Feedback](https://www.3dprintlog.com/feedback).
 Let me know what features you would like to see.